top of page

 Subscriber-Only Curriculum

-Students learn the difference between “consuming” and “producing” media as they discover what it means to live in a “participatory culture” (a term coined by scholar Henry Jenkins), and consider whether they may use media too much (or if it is using them).
+Students evaluate how they use media as they discover what it means to live in a “participatory culture” (a term coined by scholar Henry Jenkins), and consider whether they may use media too much (or if it is using them).

 • Teacher Guide

-• Are You a Consumer or a Producer?
+• Are You a Maker or a Taker?

 • Your Brain on Tech